gavinmcfarland/writing-a-better-readme/README.md

 # Writing a Better Readme

-Below are guidelines to help you better document and demonstrate your repo, project, library or framework.
+Below are guidelines to help you better explain, document and demonstrate your repo, project, library or framework.

 - [Structing Your Documentation](#structing-your-documentation)
     - [Summarise Your Project](#summarise-your-project)